 4. Why are items sometimes out of stock?Every effort is made to maintain the availability of items shown in the catalogue, but due to popularity and supply issues, some products may not always be available.
 Generally, IKEA can estimate when a product should be back in stock.
 Because IKEA products are manufactured throughout the world, there are sometimes circumstances which can cause delivery delays.

-1. What is the IKEA catalogue?This year's IKEA catalogue is produced in 56 editions, in 27 languages for 36 countries.
+1. What is the IKEA catalogue?This year's IKEA catalogue was produced in 38 editions, in 17 languages for 28 countries.
 The catalogue offers more than just a glimpse at the diverse IKEA product range.
 You'll discover new affordable solutions and creative approaches to help inspire home furnishing ideas for better living.

 3. When does the new catalogue come out?The annual catalogue is distributed in August/September of each year and is valid for a full year.
 Prices are guaranteed not to increase while the catalogue is valid.